- Best Data Recovery Software Reviews 2023

 Stellar Data Recovery Professional

-Starts at $99 for a lifetime license.
+Starts at $50 per month.
 Read our Stellar Data Recovery review for the full picture.

 The Stellar Data Recovery price tag runs ahead of the most other Windows recovery tools, though is in line with the rest of our top three.
 However, based on our experience with it, no other tool justifies its cost as much.

 We ranked this tool number one due not only its lovely wizard and exceptional performance, but because its feature list easily outpaces the competition.

 You get all of the basic options you should expect from any recovery tool, including both quick and deep scan modes to recover deleted files and lost or inaccessible partitions.

 In our tests, Stellar successfully recovered all of our “accidentally” deleted files and recovered a deleted partition.
 A quick scan got our files back and ran in just a few minutes.
 Deep scans of a 518GB partition and our 1TB hard drive ran a bit on the long side compared to PC analogs put out by EaseUS and Cleverfiles, but outpaced most of the rest of the field easily.

 In addition to recovering data from your computer hard drive, Stellar does the same for external hard drives, USB flash drives, SD cards and even optical storage solutions.

 Standout features not commonly offered include the ability to scan by file type and sort by file type when your scan finishes.
 While most file types are supported, you can even define new ones by giving the tool a few samples to learn from.

-A couple of misses worth pointing out: RAID storage recovery requires an expensive “technicians” license and a system startup disc for non-booting machines costs extra.
+A big miss worth pointing out: RAID storage recovery requires an expensive “technicians” license.

 Prosoft Engineering Data Rescue PC4